Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Introduction

-A significant step in model extraction research was made by Carlini et al.~\cite{C:CarJagMir20} in 2020 within the S5 scenario, specifically for networks using ReLU as the activation function, where they reframed the problem from a cryptanalytic perspective.
-They observed that DNNs share key similarities with block ciphers, including their iterative structure, alternating linear and non-linear layers, and the use in parallel of a small function (S-box in block ciphers, activation function in neural networks) to ensure non-linearity.
+A significant step in model extraction came in 2020 with Carlini et al.~\cite{C:CarJagMir20}, who studied ReLU networks in the S5 setting of~\cite{cryptoeprint:2024/1580}, which exposes the network’s pre-normalization outputs.
+In this work, the authors reframed the problem from a cryptanalytic perspective by observing that DNNs share key similarities with block ciphers, including their iterative structure, alternating linear and non-linear layers, and the use in parallel of a small function (S-box in block ciphers, activation function in neural networks) to ensure non-linearity.
 Taking inspiration from cryptanalytic attacks on block ciphers, particularly differential cryptanalysis~\cite{C:BihSha90}, Carlini et al. proposed a new two-step iterative approach for recovering a model’s internal parameters.
-Their method decomposes the recovery process into two distinct phases: \emph{signature extraction} and \emph{sign extraction}.
+Their method decomposes the extraction process into two distinct phases: \emph{signature extraction} and \emph{sign extraction}.
 In the first step, the absolute values of the weights in a layer are reconstructed (signature extraction), followed by a second step where the correct signs are determined (sign extraction).
 This process is applied iteratively, proceeding layer by layer.
-This approach enabled them to successfully extract neural networks, including a model with $100,000$ parameters trained on the {\tt MNIST} digit recognition task, using only $2^{21.5}$ queries and less than an hour of computation.
+This approach enabled them to successfully extract neural networks, including a model with $100{,}000$ parameters trained on the {\tt MNIST} digit recognition task, using only $2^{21.5}$ queries and less than an hour of computation.
 However, their method for extracting the signs had an exponential complexity in the number of neurons, limiting its feasibility to small networks with typically very few (at most 3) layers.